Free Word Games -

 The reason for having the middle player's eyes closed as the ball is going round is so they won't know who has got it when they call.

-All of these free word games actively encourage the development of confidence, creativity, imagination, and speech skills.
+All of these ten activities for public speaking effectively encourage the development of confidence, creativity, imagination, and speech skills.

 You'll find once your students or group are comfortable with them, they'll begin asking to play them again and again.
 Vary them.
 Increase the level of difficulty and make sure if you're using groups or pairs you re-mix them for each activity.